Some links in this post may be affiliate links

 When provided with the right growing conditions, Smilax Asparagus Fern may produce pendant white flowers which are followed by bright red berries.

-Bridal Creeper is a trailing plant whose stems can grow to 5 feet long and are clothed with shiny green leaf-like structures.
-These growing characteristics make this plant one of the best plants for a study table, an office desk, a hanging basket and other limited spaces.
+Bridal Creeper is a trailing plant whose stems can grow to 5 feet long and are clothed with shiny, green, leaf-like structures.
+These growing characteristics make this plant perfect for a study table, an office desk, a hanging basket and other limited spaces.

 According to Mark Tancig (University of Florida), Asparagus Ferns have been found to be invasive.
 Therefore, avoid growing Asparagus Ferns in the ground and dispose them by burning as they grow vigorously, spreading across and scrambling up other plants.

-Smilax Asparagus Fern (Asparagus asparagoides) like other Asparagus Ferns is toxic to humans and pets as indicated by ASPCA.
+Yes.
+Asparagus asparagoides like other Asparagus Ferns is toxic to humans and pets as indicated by ASPCA.
 If the berries are ingested, they can cause vomiting, diarrhea and abdominal pain.
 If handled with bare hands, the berries can cause contact dermatitis in sensitive skin.

 The foliage of mature Smilax Asparagus Fern can develop sharp spines on the branches which can cause skin irritation if handled with bare hands.
 Therefore, always wear gloves when handling it to avoid injury.